xflagstudio/zendesk-incident-protector/README.md

 [TamperMonkey](https://tampermonkey.net/) is required for this userscript.

-**Set up json file for configuration**
+**Set up JSON file for configuration**

-`zendesk-incident-protector.user.js` fetches configuration from json to define NG keywords.
+`zendesk-incident-protector.user.js` fetches configuration from JSON to define NG keywords.

-So you must set up json file to configure your protection settings.
+So you must set up JSON file to configure your protection settings.
 Here is an example.

 ```json
 {